Receive updates on our range of cultural tours and music festivals via email:

 All we ask of you

-We ask that you read the information we send you.
+We ask that you read the information we send to you.

 Our contract with you

-From the time we receive your signed booking form and initial payment, a firm contract exists between you and Martin Randall Travel Ltd. The deposit is non-returnable except in the special circumstances mentioned.
+Our contract with you.
+From the time we receive your signed booking form and initial payment, a contract exists between you and Martin Randall Travel Ltd.

 We reserve the right to refuse to accept a booking without necessarily giving a reason.
-You must have a level of fitness which would not spoil other participants' enjoyment of the tour by slowing them down.
-With this in mind, we do not accept bookings from anyone who would be aged 81 or over at the time of the tour (we make an exception for certain music festivals).
+You need to have a level of fitness which would not spoil other participants’ enjoyment of the holiday by slowing them down – see the ‘How strenuous?’ guidance at the end of every tour description.
+With this in mind, we do not accept bookings from anyone who would be aged 81 or over at the time of the tour (we make an exception for certain MRT music festivals).

-You must have travel insurance to cover such things as medical treatment, repatriation, loss of property and cancellation charges.
+It is a requirement of booking that you have adequate holiday insurance.
+Cover for medical treatment, repatriation, loss of property and cancellation charges must be included.
 Insurance can be obtained from most insurance companies, banks, travel agencies and (in the UK) many retail outlets including post offices.

 Passports and visas